Ypertex/blog/content/articles/nuxt-directus-authentication-middleware/index.md

 ## Why Nuxt and Directus are a Match Made in Dev Heaven

 Starting an app from scratch is like reinventing the wheel—unnecessary and time-consuming.
 That's why we have killer frameworks like [Nuxt](https://nuxt.com/) (<cite>"The Intuitive Web Framework"</cite>) for frontend magic and [Directus](https://directus.io/) (<cite>"The backend to build anything or everything"</cite>) for backend wizardry.
-I've been using both to build [SCOR·E](https://scor-e.online/), a decision-making app that's as slick as they come.
+I'm currently using both to build [SCOR·E](https://scor-e.online/).

 But here's the kicker: There's a package named [Nuxt Directus](https://www.nuxt-directus.site/) that marries these two like peanut butter and jelly.
 Sweet, right?